B1. Number Sense

 The Mystery Bags

 Prepare enough mystery bags for each team to have one.
-Mystery bags should contain between 50 and 200 objects (for example, 148 pattern blocks, 63 tokens or 142 sticks).
-Ensure that each bag contains only identical objects.
-Using a variety of objects that vary in number and size provides students with different experiences.
+Each mystery bag should contain between 50 and 200 identical objects (for example, 148 pattern blocks, 63 counters or 142 sticks).
+Using a variety of objects that vary in number and size provides students with different experiences in working with the different bags.

 Begin the activity by telling students that several mystery bags containing a variety of different objects have been left in the classroom and that they need to determine the quantity of objects in each bag.